bbw1081/untitled_game/README.md

 # untitled_game

-I am creating a game in pygame, as of right now I still don't really have a theme or anything but I am planning on having sounds and animations and stuff
+## ABOUT

+A simple game made using PyGame, I am not an artist so proper assets may or may not be comng in the future

+## HOW TO PLAY

+### Gameplay

+This is a simple highscore based game where you must defeat all of the enemies on screen, once you defeat all of the enemies a new round will start.
+Each round the difficulty and number of enemies increases.
+When an enemy dies they drop an ammo pickup, and they also have a 25% chance of dropping a health pickup

+### Controls

+--> A and D or Right and Left to move

+--> Spacebar to jump

+--> W or Up to shoot

+--> S or Down to melee

 # ASSETS

-Basic assets have been created using https://www.piskelapp.com/
+Assets have been created using https://www.piskelapp.com/

 The font I am using: https://www.fontspace.com/pixel-intv-font-f22187